Jurfest/iac-mba-activity/README.md

 <!-- TODO:
 - Add script with operations to setup and configure infraestructure
+- Refactor playbook with roles (making the playbook more modular, reusable and simple to maintain)
 - Add alternative branch with AWS as cloud provider
 - Add alternative branch fetching vote-app from remote repository -->